ssedd1123/Bayesian-package/README.md

  * List of model calculations (var) for emulation
  * Experimental results

  Those 3 components corresponds to each bookmark on the GUI.
 For 'Para prior', you need to put name of par on column 1, lower limit on column 2 and higher limit on column 3.
 Only 3 columns are needed and it will not run if extra columns are entered.
-For intance, if you have 2 parameters a and b with 1 < a < 2 and 4 < b < 5, you need to enter:
+For intance, if you have 2 parameters par1 and par2 with 1 < par1 < 2 and 4 < par2 < 5, you need to enter:

  row | A | B
  ----|---|---
+ 1 | par1 | par2
- 1 | 1 | 4
+ 2 | 1 | 4
- 2 | 2 | 5
+ 3 | 2 | 5